-UV disinfection is now a standard final treatment stage in most wastewater treatment plants worldwide and is widely favoured due to its environmentally friendly, chemical-free ability to provide high-log reductions of all known micro-organisms, including chlorine resistant strains, such as Cryptosporidium.
+UV disinfection is now a standard final treatment stage in most wastewater treatment plants worldwide.
+Our UV systems are widely favoured due to their environmentally friendly, chemical-free and ability to provide high-log reductions of all known micro-organisms, including chlorine resistant strains, such as Cryptosporidium.

 Through extensive research, atg UV Technology has identified the need for a range of compact closed chamber UV systems, which are easy to install into a pipeline, can deal with a wide range of water qualities and offer a high output within a small footprint.

 The advanced range of UV Disinfection systems for wastewater have successfully treated a wide range of fluids, in many different industries and have been installed on traditional and specialist wastewater treatment works worldwide.

 All typical wastewater micro-organisms are rendered inactive with a correct dose of UV light; we maintain comprehensive databases of organisms and the UV dose required to achieve 1, 2, 3 or higher log removals.